department-of-veterans-affairs/vets-design-system-documentation/src/_components/tables.md

 ---
-layout: default
+layout: component
-sub_section: table
 title: Table
+status: use-best-practice
+intro-text: "The table component organizes data into columns and rows."
 anchors:
+  - anchor: Examples
-  - anchor: Table
+  - anchor: Usage
-  - anchor: Responsive list table
+  - anchor: Code usage
+web-component: va-table
 ---

-# Table

-<p class="va-introtext">The table component organizes data into columns and rows.</p>
+## Example

 {% include storybook-preview.html height="300px" story="components-va-table--default" %}

 ## Usage

 * A table can be a good solution when the user needs to analyze or compare data at-a-glance.
 Minimal visual styling helps improve the scannability of tabular data.

 ### When to use a table